-Implementing QMS involves compliance with ISO standards including ISO 9001:2015, ISO 14000 series, ISO 13485, ISO 19011, and ISO/TS 16949.
+Implementing Quality Management System (QMS) involves compliance with ISO standards including ISO 9001:2015, ISO 14000 series, ISO 13485, ISO 19011, and ISO/TS 16949.
 For companies in the medical devices industry, compliance with ISO 13485 is critical to meet customer and other applicable regulatory requirements.
-Read on to understand the requirements of ISO 13485 and how to implement them in the organization with CQ’s QMS.
+Read on to understand the requirements of ISO 13485 and how to implement them in the organization with CQ’s Enterprise Quality Management System (EQMS)

-The pharmaceutical, life sciences and healthcare industries are highly regulated due to their direct impact on customer health and safety.
-A Quality Management Software designed specifically for these industries should address the complex product development lifecycle these industries.
-Their use in the organization is to ensure compliance with FDA and other ISO standards, specifically ISO 13485.
-QMS helps improve product quality and safety, eliminate manual quality processes, reduce overall costs, standardize processes and documentation, and enhance operational efficiency.
+The pharmaceutical, life sciences, and healthcare industries are highly regulated due to their direct impact on customer health and safety.
+A Quality Management System designed specifically for these industries should address the complex product development lifecycle of these industries.
+A Quality Management System’s use in the organization is to ensure compliance with FDA and other ISO standards, specifically ISO 13485.
+Quality Management System helps improve product quality and safety, eliminate manual quality processes, reduce overall costs, standardize processes and documentation, and enhance operational efficiency.

 Quality Management Software for Medical Devices

 The life sciences industry is poised for a remarkable transformation where metrics-driven business processes and regulatory compliance (such as FDA 21 CFR Part 11 and FDA Software Validation) are dominant factors for success.
 To sustain and flourish in the changing environment, companies have to focus more than ever before on defining, monitoring and acting on the various parameters, including managing operational risks, ensuring regulatory compliance, making quality a high priority issue, and standardizing processes across both internal and external value chain.
-With a focus on risk management, device manufacturers in the life science industry must realign their business and quality objectives to meet the norm set by ISO 13485:2016.
-The current standard emphasizes integrating internal processes to minimize risk within the organization.
-This integration includes
+With a focus on risk management, device manufacturers in the life science industry must realign their business and quality objectives to meet the norm set by ISO 13485:2016 using quality management software.
+To do so, manufacturers must invest in quality management software QMS for medical devices.
+The current standard on Quality Management Software emphasizes integrating internal processes to minimize risk within the organization.
+This Quality Management Software integration includes

 - Enterprise-wide data visibility of both quality and safety parameters